 “Marc co-founded Cooke, Young & Keidan in January 2009 and is recognised by the leading legal directories as one of the UK’s top disputes lawyers.
-Chambers & Partners describes him as ‘a great strategist’, and The Legal 500 says he has an ‘unrivalled commitment to client needs and great ability to think outside the box’”
+Chambers & Partners describes him as ‘a great strategist’, and The Legal 500 says he is ‘a no-nonsense lawyer who gets results for his clients’ and a ‘willingness to get stuck into difficult fights’”

-Marc advises on high value commercial litigation and international arbitration, including agency and joint venture disputes, partnership, shareholder and corporate disputes, as well as civil fraud and asset tracing cases.
-He also handles professional negligence actions, acting predominantly against investment managers, construction professionals, and law and accountancy firms.
-Much of Marc’s work has an international dimension and, in addition to having undertaken over the years extensive work with an EU or US connection, he has particular recent experience on cases with India and Africa dimensions, as well as cases connected to offshore centres.
+Marc undertakes professional negligence actions, acting predominantly against investment managers, construction professionals, and law and accountancy firms.
+He also advises on substantial contentious insolvency matters, in the context of corporate insolvency acting in relation to winding up petitions and also cases involving officers of the company and third parties in a variety of scenarios, including where claims of misfeasance or fraud are alleged.
+Much of Marc’s work has an international dimension and, in addition to having undertaken, over the years, extensive work with an EU or US connection, he has particular recent experience on cases with India and Africa dimensions, as well as cases connected to offshore centres.

-Marc is well known for his work in the field of banking and financial services disputes, where he advises and acts for hedge funds and other investors and bank customers, in high-stakes and cutting-edge litigation against financial institutions.
-Marc has considerable experience in acting in disputes against the banks in relation to LIBOR, Forex and other benchmark rate fixing and manipulation, as well as cases involving the mis-selling of complex financial products and claims relating to breach of mandate and payments fraud.
-Marc’s arbitration work includes handling substantial cases across a number of industry sectors including mining and other commodities, as well as experience in bringing and defending challenges to arbitration awards in the English Court (brought under sections 68 and 69 of the Arbitration Act 1996).
+Marc is well known for his work in the field of banking and financial services disputes, where he advises and acts for hedge funds and other investors and bank customers, in high-stakes and cutting-edge litigation against financial institutions, sometimes involving allegations of fraud.
+He is experienced in acting in high value disputes in the funds sector, including acting in LLP disputes where he assists departing members with negotiation of their exit, often avoiding the need for litigation.
+Marc’s international arbitration work includes substantial cases across a number of industry sectors including mining and other commodities, as well as experience in bringing and defending challenges to arbitration awards in the English Court (brought under sections 68 and 69 of the Arbitration Act 1996).

-Marc has substantial experience of complex High Court trials, as well as expertise in assisting clients to resolve disputes through mediation and other forms of alternative dispute resolution.
+Marc has substantial experience of complex High Court trials and other substantial hearings, as well as expertise in assisting clients to resolve disputes through mediation and other forms of alternative dispute resolution.

 What the legal directories say

-Marc has for many years been ranked as a leading lawyer by the Chambers and Partners Guide, in both the banking litigation and commercial litigation categories.
+Marc has for many years been ranked as a leading lawyer by the Chambers and Partners Guide.
+The 2020 edition comments that he is “great at strategic thinking and getting commercial results for his clients”, the 2019 edition having cited a market source who considered him to be “very energetic, engaged and hands-on, and really client-focused.
 In the 2018 edition, market sources cited his “solutions-focused” manner and his skills as “a great strategist”.
 The 2017 edition commented that he is “a hugely energetic lawyer, a creative thinker and leaves no stone unturned” and that he is “absolutely passionate and determined”.
-The 2016 edition observed that he is “hard working and committed”, “really client-focussed” and “simply on the ball the whole time”.
+The 2016 edition observed that he is “simply on the ball the whole time”.

 Marc was listed in Thomson Reuters’ London “Super Lawyers” for Commercial Litigation.